Michigan Solar Panels

 Explore Michigan Heat PumpsMichigan Electricity Prices

-Through Palmetto’s LightReach program, Michigan homeowners can go solar with no upfront cost and lock in a low fixed monthly rate — so unpredictable utility increases don’t have to be your problem anymore.
+Through Palmetto’s LightReach program, homeowners can go solar with no upfront cost and a fixed monthly rate.
+Palmetto owns and maintains the system, so you get the savings without the responsibility.

 Price of Energy: Michigan vs National Average